obattalov/kplr/README.md

 curl '127.0.0.1:8080/logs?__source_id__="system.log"&blocked=false&offset=10&position=tail'
 ```
 The query should return you 10 last log records from "system.log" file, which is collected in your *Log Aggregator* now.

+## Contributing
+If you are interested in contributing some code to this project, thanks!
+Please first [read and accept the Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4).

+To discuss this project, please use its [github issues](https://github.com/kplr-io/kplr/issues)